 A classic deer hunting lease where a small group of friends join financial power to lease ground for their exclusive hunting use.

 Works great if a group can compromise on stand locations, hunting methods and quality standards.
 All combine to equally work food plots, clean camp, etc. For these same reasons is why this lease option is least employed of all.
 Overcoming personal preferences in a business lease agreement is an on going struggle which never seems to get satisfied.

-Contrast a small acreage lease approach to Mid-America’s collective buying power of acquiring large acreage corporate farm land.
-Payback is a higher quality wildlife acreage rather than farmed ground.
+Contrast a small acreage lease approach to Mid-America’s collective buying power of acquiring large acreage farm land.

 Common description is a non-resident has a lease in either Kansas or Iowa.
 Hunts it when he gets a tag.
 This same hunter then tries to get others to hunt it for pay to pay lease costs on years he does not successfully draw a tag.
 But, quality of other hunters, problems they may occur with landowner/lease holders such as attempts to secure it for themselves, plus more occur.
 After a couple of seasons of any partial use lease hunters typically seeks a better option.